Building the Third Hub

 Boston and the San Francisco Bay Area are giants in health care innovation.
 Austin is poised to join them by becoming a nerve center for innovation in health, not just health care — and the reality may be closer than you think.

 Say you start in the heartland.
 Middle America.
 Ask any doctor, researcher or investor you find to point you toward one of the country’s two centers of innovation in technology and health.
 Start walking.

 Eventually, you’ll find yourself staring at an ocean view, maybe in Boston, the intersection of Ivy League and med-tech startup culture.
 Or you might be 3,000 miles from New England, in California — a land of milk and honey fueled by Left Coast academic prowess and the frenetic energy of Silicon Valley.

 Half a world away — metaphorically, at least — is Austin, Texas, a once-sleepy college town with an affinity for live music and a flair for the original.
 The city, suddenly one of the fastest-growing in the United States, has long been an unlikely locus for liberals, landlocked by miles upon miles of red-state conservatism.

-Now, politicians, academics and healthcare providers alike are betting big on the chance that the city can buck another status quo, becoming a third hub for the sort of thought leadership and industry disruption that’s required to revolutionize what many in America see as a broken healthcare system.
-The people of Travis County, where Austin is the seat, are invested as well, with $35 million in local property taxes being allocated each year to the new Dell Medical School, established on the campus of the University of Texas in 2013 after voters approved a funding measure in 2012.
+Now, politicians, academics and health care providers alike are betting big on the chance that the city can buck another status quo, becoming a third hub for the sort of thought leadership and industry disruption that’s required to revolutionize what many in America see as a broken health care system.
+The people of Travis County, where Austin is the seat, are invested as well, with $35 million in local property taxes being allocated each year to the new Dell Medical School, established on the campus of The University of Texas at Austin in 2013 after voters approved a funding measure in 2012.